podio/podio-objc-platform/tutorial/index.md

 ## 6. Uploading and associating files to a bug

 Podio Platform provides support for uploading, storing and associating files with any items created.
 For our bug tracker, we might want to associate a test file needed to reproduce the bug.
-Associating a file with a bug is extremely easy using PodioPlatformKit, and is a two step process; first you need to upload the file, then make the associating with the bug item:
+Associating a file with a bug is extremely easy using PodioPlatformKit, and is a two step process; first you need to upload the file, then attach it to the bug item:

 {% highlight Swift %}
 PPKFile.uploadWithPath("/tmp/some/local/file.docx")